PostgreSqlStan/postgresqlstan.github.io/_posts/2022-01-14-zsh-run-help.md

 Some features of `run-help` are dependent on files in the directory indicated by the shell variable HELPDIR.
 The directory location will vary by installation.
 {% endcapture %}<div class="notice--warning">{{ notice-1 | markdownify }}</div>

-To learn more about the `history` command, for example, you can now jump straight to the relevent information:
+To learn more about the `history` command, for example, you can now jump straight to the relevant information:

 ```shell
  % help history